 NOTE 6—An AP MLD might operate with a single affiliated AP, for example, after removing some of its affiliated APs.
 Similarly, a non-AP MLD might operate with a single affiliated non-AP STA, for example, after the associated AP MLD has removed some of its affiliated APs.
 See 35.3.6.3 (Removing affiliated APs).

-The MAC address of a non-AP EHT STA with dot11MultiLinkActivated set to false shall be set to the MLD MAC address of the non-AP MLD that the non-AP EHT STA is affiliated with when the non-AP EHT STA has dot11MultiLinkActivated set to true.
+The MAC address of a non-AP EHT STA with dot11MultiLinkActivated equal (#ED) to false shall be set to the MLD MAC address of the non-AP MLD that the non-AP EHT STA is affiliated with when the non-AP EHT STA has dot11MultiLinkActivated equal (#ED) to true, and vice versa(#19348).

+NOTE 7—The (Re)Association Request frame sent by a non-AP EHT STA with dot11MultiLinkActivated equal to false does not include the Basic Multi-Link element (see Table 9-62 (Association Request frame body) and Table 9-64 (Reassociation Request frame body)).
+After the association, the non-AP EHT STA with dot11MultiLinkActivated equal to false does not support multi-link operation described in 35.3 (Multi-link operation). (#19198)

 All APs affiliated with the same AP MLD are members of the same ESS and are connected to the same DS.
 All APs affiliated with the same AP MLD shall advertise the same SSID.